nick-aschenbach/nick-aschenbach.github.io/source/_posts/2015-04-07-rails-engine-api-endpoint-authentication.markdown

 date: 2015-04-07 22:28:10 -0700
 comments: true
 categories: engine
+description: How to do authentication for a rails engine using rack middleware
+keywords: rails engine rack middleware authentication ruby
 ---

 At work, we recently discussed how best to authenticate an API endpoint that we needed from a rails engine.
 In the host